 Dramatic temperature swings such as repeatedly transferring wine from a warm room to a cool refrigerator can also cause adverse chemical reactions in the wine that may lead to a variety of wine faults.
-It’s recommended that all wines should be kept at a constant temperature between 50 and 59 degrees F. The ideal temperature for the storage and/or aging of wine is 52 degrees F.
+It’s recommended that all wines should be kept at a constant temperature between 50° and 59° F. The ideal temperature for the storage and/or aging of wine is 52° F.

 Moving or Vibration: Moving wine often will hasten the aging process.
 Therefore, place the wine in a location where it will not be moved and leave it there until you’re ready to consume the wine.

 Note: Champagne & Sparkling wines are a bit different.
-It is often recommended that we store Champagne upright rather than lying on its side.
+It’s often recommended that we store Champagne upright rather than lying on its side.
 Champagne and other sparkling wines tend to age better if they’re kept upright because the internal pressure caused by the trapped carbonic gas provides enough humidity and protection from oxygen exposure.